Braulee7/CS314-Term-Project/README.md

 Our repository is set up with 3 repositories: The term project is a container for both our front and back end code.
 The container then just has 2 submodules for the back end and front end repositories which are independent to each other for independent testing and maintainment.
+GitHub Actions is used for CI and CD on the independent front end and back end codes while the container term project uses GitHub Actions to keep the commit on the repository to the most up to date version.

 [Term Project](https://github.com/Braulee7/CS314-Term-Project)